nf-core/website/markdown/developers/modules.md

 3. Optional inputs are not currently supported by Nextflow.
 However, passing an empty list (`[]`) instead of a file as a module parameter can be used to work around this issue.

+4. Optional outputs SHOULD be marked as optional:

+     ```nextflow
+     tuple val(meta), path('*.tab')                   , optional:true, emit: tab
+     ```

+5. Since it is not currently possible to mark individual elements of a tuple as optional, optional outputs SHOULD NOT be placed in output channels with mandatory outputs.

 ### Module parameters

 1. A module file SHOULD only define input and output files as command-line parameters to be executed within the process.